-This curriculum uses Ocean Science Systems as pathways to stimulate STEM (Science, Technology, Engineering and Math) learning to guide students in decision making.
-Students immerse into STEM through understanding the causes and consequences of a natural disaster such as a tsunami or bioinvasion, learn about their risks and explore choices and consequences of responses and preparation to tsunami hazards.
+This curriculum guides students' decision making using Ocean Science Systems.
+Students will understand the causes and consequences of a natural disaster, such as a tsunami or bioinvasion, learn about their risks, and explore choices and consequences of responses to and preparation for tsunami hazards.

 The module includes three activities that address short- and long-term questions about tsunami risk.

 If you would prefer to have the entire curriculum on a CD, contact Sam Chan.

 (Select link to view or save a component, or download entire activity as a .zip-compressed set)

 1) How long before the wave hits?
 Calculating the speed of a tsunami wave.

 2) How should we prepare?
 Tsunami and Sand Bins – a desktop tsunami and coastal engineering experiment.

 3) What are the long-term consequences of tsunamis, and what can I do?
 BioBlitz!
 What’s the Risk?

 The following educational resource is useful for teaching K-12 students about invasive aquatic species: